mnit-rtmc/iris/docs/vehicle_detection.md

 ## Auto-Fail

 Traffic data is continuously checked for five common failure conditions.
-When one of these first occurs and every hour that it persists, an event is logged in the `detector_event` database table.
+When one of these first occurs and every hour that it persists, an [event] can be stored in the `detector_event` database table.
 The `detector_auto_fail_view` can be used to check recent events.

 If the `detector_auto_fail_enable` [system attribute] is `true`, the **auto fail** flag for each detector will be set and cleared automatically whenever